Fiji opposition MPs freed after what Amnesty calls 'brazen crackdown' on rights

-SYDNEY Fijian police have released three opposition lawmakers detained over the weekend for criticizing the constitution in what Amnesty International described as a "brazen crackdown" on freedom of expression.
+SYDNEY (Reuters) - Fijian police have released three opposition lawmakers detained over the weekend for criticizing the constitution in what Amnesty International described as a "brazen crackdown" on freedom of expression.

 Police on Saturday and Sunday detained leaders of three opposition parties and three other organizers and participants involved in a forum on constitutional reform in the Pacific island's capital of Suva last week.